TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 http://<your IP or hostname>/ui
 ```

+### Flow Files
+The Node-RED flows maintain two files the HeaterSchedule.json and HeaterState.log.
+The HeaterSchedule.json holds the time periods for the heater to maintain a temperature.
+Then the HeaterState.log writes when the heater turns on and off and logs the source that caused the heater to turn on or off.

+An [Example HeaterSchedule.json](./ReadMeAssets/ExampleHeaterSchedule.json) is located in the ReadMeAssets and is described below:
+Sunday - The system will hold 70°F from 8am to 10am
+Monday - The system will hold 65°F from 9am to 11am and will hold 77°F from 2pm to 3pm
+Tuesday, Wednesday, Thursday, Friday, Saturday - No time periods

 ### Details
-For more information on how the Node-RED flows work reference
+For more information on how the Node-RED flows work reference _____

 # Hardware
 ## Mounting Components